-1. Do I qualify for a Scholarship Funding Award?
-Applicants must:
+Do I qualify for a Scholarship Funding Award?

-3. Applicants for awards must have been ordinarily resident in Gibraltar for a continuous period of five years at the time the application for the award is made.
+- Applicants for awards must have been ordinarily resident in Gibraltar for a continuous period of ten years at the time the application for the award is made.

-5. Applicants are expected to have attained a minimum of two ‘A’ level or equivalent grades by 1st September of the year of Award.
+- Applicants are expected to have attained a minimum of two ‘A’ level or equivalent grades by 1st September of the year of Award (except in exceptional cases)

-*Individuals who are not eligible for home fee status can be found eligible for a mandatory scholarship if they meet all other criteria.
+*Individuals who are not eligible for home fee status can be found eligible for a Schools Award if they meet all other criteria.
 However, in such cases funding awarded will be capped at the relevant home fee status.

 2. Can I apply for a Scholarship Funding Award for more than 3 years?

-The Mandatory Scholarship funding award, typically granted by HMGoG to students upon successful completion of their A Levels, is designed to support young people with the completion of their undergraduate degree course (Level 6).
+The Schools Award, typically granted by HMGoG to students upon successful completion of their A Levels, is designed to support young people with the completion of their undergraduate degree course (Level 6).
 However, there are some undergraduate degree courses (e.g. Dentistry and Medical Degrees) that are longer than 3 years in duration and these will be eligible for funding.
 Undergraduate courses in Scotland have a duration of 4 years, these courses will also be funded.

 3. Can I apply for a Scholarship Funding Award for a 4-year Integrated Master’s Course?

-The Mandatory Scholarship funding award, typically granted by HMGoG to students upon successful completion of their A Levels, is designed to support young people with the completion of their undergraduate course (Level 6).
+The Schools Award, typically granted by HMGoG to students upon successful completion of their A Levels, is designed to support young people with the completion of their undergraduate course (Level 6).
 An integrated Master’s course awards a postgraduate qualification (Level 7) and you will have to apply for funding for the 4th year of studies upon successfully completing your third year.

 Yes.
-However, your maintenance and travel grant will be capped at the Outer London rates.
-For 2022 these rates were £6100 for maintenance and £1041 for flights.
-Tuition fees will also be capped.
-In 2022 this was for £9250 per annum.
+You will receive an assistive grant and travel allowance grant as per UK students.
+Tuition fees will also be capped at UK rate (£9,535).
 Students are advised to bear this in mind when considering universities in other countries as any costs additional to the maximum capped figures will have to be met by the student.

 5. How do I decide on my Insurance Offer?